Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 Please visit our postgraduate study pages on the School of Design website for information about postgraduate qualifications in Media Design.

-The School of Design, in association with the School of Engineering and Computer Science, have introduced Computer Graphics as a new option within the Master of Design Innovation (MDI).
+The School of Design, in association with the School of Engineering and Computer Science, offer Computer Graphics as an option within the Master of Design Innovation (MDI).
 Uniting design and computation, this degree blends computer programming and scripting processes with studio approaches to deliver cutting edge computer graphics compositions.

 Visit the Computer Graphics website for more information.